Tmtekk/tmtekk.github.io/README.md

 This is my personal info and portfolio site.
-I've utilized the CSS grid system for the layout and Javascript for the element functionalities.
+I've utilized the CSS grid system for the layout and vanilla Javascript for the element functionalities.